luminus-framework/luminus/resources/md/servers.md

 would not need to wrap it with the webjars middleware.

 ### Immutant Configuration
-Luminus used to using [Immutant](http://immutant.org/) as the default server, but now it defaults to Jetty.
+Luminus used to be using [Immutant](http://immutant.org/) as the default server, but now it defaults to Jetty.
 The following information is still applicable to using `+immutant`.

 The [Immutant](http://immutant.org/) server provides a number of options that are unique to it.